ansys/pymechanical-env/README.rst

       >>> app = pymechanical.App()
       >>> print(app)

-Run all embedding tests in the `PyMechanical`_ repository.
+Run all embedding tests in the `pymechanical` repository.
 This is an alternative to using .workbench_lite.

   ..code:: bash